How to Get Free Audiobooks: 7 Easy Options

 If you don’t know if your library offers Overdrive, go directly to the website, enter your city, and it will tell you if this is something that your library uses.

-Hoopla is another popular service libraries have for patrons to get free audiobooks.
+Hoopla is another popular service libraries have for patrons to read free novels online.
 It boasts a library from nearly 5,000 publishers for book lovers to enjoy.

 The books do not have a waiting list and are free for library users to check out as soon as they need the audiobooks.
 Hoopla has over 50,000 audiobook titles and 210,000 ebooks to choose from, so there is plenty of selection.